 Volunteer tutors, individual tutoring sessions, and structured study sessions are an integral part of the academic support we provide for our students.
 Study sessions are required for the first two weeks of each semester, then become optional (but highly recommended), allowing students to take ownership of their learning experiences.

 Summer Prep Course

 The 8-week-long Summer Prep course is required for first-year Aggies Elevated students.
 With a combination of weekly synchronous Zoom meetings and asynchronous assignments, Summer Prep guides students though the reading for USU 1010 Connections and completing the writing assignment that is due on the first day of class.
 Students become proficient in Zoom and Canvas, and are introduced to higher education concepts including "learning how to learn."
 We also build in some optional online social activities for fun!

 Base Camp is an intensive orientation to college that takes place on campus the week before classes begin.
 Base Camp kicks off with a Sunday evening social event where students meet their mentors, gather contact information, and coordinate schedules before one last hug with parents.
 Sessions on Monday and Tuesday cover college behavior expectations, an orientation to the AE program, and an introduction to MyCLIMB, the AE person-centered planning process.
 (There's a little bit of fun, too!).
 Wednesday through Friday, first-year students attend their Connections class, while second-year students meet with their internship sites and complete some independent projects.
 There are always University-sponsored evening events, as well.

 Costs and Resources

-In addition, Aggies Elevated students pay a $2,500 per semester program fee to cover a portion of the costs of the supports they receive.
+In addition, Aggies Elevated students pay a program fee each semester to cover a portion of the costs of the supports they receive.